 Glue and Glop

-Our experience with the adhesive and glop performance matched the results of the Universal skins, and we discuss that in detail in the Universal review.
+G3 utilizes a non-toxic glue that stuck as good on the first day as it does today.
+Our experience with the adhesive and glop performance matched the results of the Universal skins, and we discuss that in greater detail in the Universal review.

 The G3 Splitboard+ Glide skins are excellent choices for experienced splitboarders who get after it.
-Probably not the best first set of skins for newbies, but for those who have figured out the Jedi skinning skills necessary to push it farther into the backcountry, the G3 Splitboard+ Glide skins may be the best choice.
+The Glide is not the best skin for beginners, but for those who have figured out the Jedi skinning skills necessary to push it farther into the backcountry, the Glide skins may be the best choice.